bagarozzi/minikube-examples/minikube/simple-multinode/readme.md

 ```bash
 curl --resolve "www.example.com:80:127.0.0.1" -i http://www.example.com
 ```
+This commands bypasses the DNS so that the request is directly sent to `localhost`.
 ### Cleaning up
 To clean up use the `cleanup.sh` in the `scripts` directory:
 ```bash